NVIDIA/ais-k8s/SECURITY.md

 ### Threat Model

-1. **Unauthorized cluster changes:** The Operator reconciles `AIStore` and `AIStoreAuth` custom resources into workloads, services, storage, and RBAC resources.
+- **Unauthorized cluster changes:** The Operator reconciles `AIStore` and `AIStoreAuth` custom resources into workloads, services, storage, and RBAC resources.
 Access to create or update those resources must be restricted.
+  - The Operator creates a `<cluster-name>-sa` ServiceAccount with a K8s RoleBinding granting pod and service management access for the ETL feature.
+This SA is scoped to the minimal required K8s privileges to support ETL and will be restricted in a future update when no longer required for AIS-managed ETL pods.
+Consider this access when granting `aistore-editor-role` to trusted users.
-2. **Credential or data exposure:** TLS, AuthN, external services, and Secret references are deployment-configurable.
+- **Credential or data exposure:** TLS, AuthN, external services, and Secret references are deployment-configurable.
 Unsafe settings can expose credentials, management endpoints, or stored data.
-3. **Privileged administrative actions:** The playbooks and `tools/state-manager` can change hosts, storage, and cluster state.
+- **Privileged administrative actions:** The playbooks and `tools/state-manager` can change hosts, storage, and cluster state.
 Incorrect or untrusted inputs can damage or delete data.
-4. **Untrusted deployment artifacts:** Container images, charts, manifests, and dependencies execute with cluster privileges and must come from trusted sources.
+- **Untrusted deployment artifacts:** Container images, charts, manifests, and dependencies execute with cluster privileges and must come from trusted sources.
+- **GitHub workflows:** All GitHub worfklows including those with `workflow_dispatch` are restricted to repository maintainers and any input is trusted.

 ### Critical Security Assumptions